 Originally promoted by “culture jammers” and the Canadian-based magazine Adbusters, Buy Nothing Day (BND) popularizes a commitment to refrain from purchasing for one day — a full 24 hours — on the last Friday in November, which is generally the busiest shopping day of the year in North America.

 It is a chance to reflect on the consumption habits of our society, and can also be an opportunity to take action.
 Some people stage public performances, host do-it-yourself workshops, or put up posters.
 Others write letters to companies to ask them to alter wasteful practices.
 And some simply enjoy 24 hours of rest from relentless retail marketing.
-Check out the teaching resources to share Buy Nothing Day with your classroom.

 A related campaign — Buy Nothing Christmas – expands on the BND concept.
-Originally started in Winnipeg, MB, the idea has been taken up as a new way to take a break from wasteful consumer culture and to reclaim enduring values in year-end holiday celebrations.
+Originally started in Winnipeg, the idea has been taken up as a new way to take a break from wasteful consumer culture and to reclaim enduring values in year-end holiday celebrations.